acocalypso/DiscordRoleManager/README.md

 - Create a Mysql Database
 - If you used DiscordRoleManager before, backup your dataBase.sqlite
 - update to latest master
-- copie your dataBase.sqlite file back.
+- copy your dataBase.sqlite file back.
 The Bot will migrate all users from sqlite to mysql.

-As a Workaround to use the multiguild feature and not to crash the bot please manually set the guild_id for all users in the db.
+Even if you have this bot o ly on a single discord server you have to set the guild ID and register the bot As a Workaround to use the multiguild feature and not to crash the bot please manually set the guild_id for all users in the db.
 (This will be fixed later after I figured out how to)